TykTechnologies/tyk-pump/README.md

 ### Filter Records

-This feature adds a new configuration field in each pump called filters and its structure is the following:
+You made add the following config field to each pump called `filters` and its structure is the following:
 ```json
 "filters":{
   "api_ids":[],